cncf/communitygroups/README.md

 ## Marketing Best Practices and Resources

+### Branding & Logos

+Use the official CNCG logo and add "Cloud Native [YOUR CHAPTER NAME]" underneath it.
+See [branding.md](./branding.md) for the logo source, naming conventions, and other brand assets (promotional graphics, recognition materials).

 ### Social Media

 We encourage each chapter to create their own social media accounts on the platforms that are most relevant in their local area, in addition to LinkedIn so CNCF can properly help amplify your announcements.